Sertina/Air-Quality-Analysis/README.md

 # Air-Quality-Analysis
-New Yprk Air Quality Analysis using R
+New York Air Quality Analysis using R